bmac/BaseViewModel/README.md

 viewModel.showIcons(); // true
 ```

-###Values outside the defaults dict will not be wrapped in observables.
+###Values outside the defaults object will not be wrapped in observables.
 ```javascript
 var UserViewModel = BaseViewModel.extend({
   resourceUri: '/api/user/'